5T33Z0/Clover-Crate/GUI/README.md

 Currently, setting the language only makes sense for the "Help" menu called by the F1 Key.
 However, this value is sent to the system and can affect the default language.

 ### ScreenResolution
-Here you can change the default Screen Resolution of the Boot menu GUI.
-The default is 1024x768 px.
-Clover detects the highest possible resolution, but it can be wrong, so you can pick the correct or desired value from the dropdown menu.
+Here you can change the default resolution of the Clover GUI.
+The default/fallback is 1024x768 px.
+Clover tries to detect and set the highest possible resolution supported by your screen and graphics card automatically.
+But you can pick the correct or desired resolution from the dropdown menu yourself if auto-detection fails.
+You'll find the list of supported video modes in the boot-log.

+If `PatchVBios` is enabled in the `Graphics` section, you will see the maximum resolution available for your monitor.
+In this case, the `ScreenResolution` parameter may be superfluous.
+With some configurations though, enabling the `PatchVBios` will result in a black screen.
+In this case, Clover requires the `EDID` of the monitor.
+Legacy Clover tries to get it through BIOS calls, often successfully, sometimes not.
+UEFI Clover queries the UEFI BIOS, which probably has the `EDID` for iGPUs and probably doesn't for the discrete GPUs.
+Check the preboot.log – if no `EDID` is listed there, you need to enter it manually.

 ### Console Mode
 The correct value can be found in your `boot.log`, or set it to `Max` and the maximum possible resolution will be used for console mode.